Birchmont memories: Former champ makes valiant run at U.S. Women's Open golf title | Bemidji Pioneer

 Palmiscno won the first two holes of her match against Olson with a par-birdie start.
 But the lead quickly evaporated and Olson won eight of the next 11 holes to close out the match.
 Still a top amateur in the Bemidji area, Palmiscno has been an interested observer of Olson’s pro career.

-“I mean it would be better if I could say that I beat her instead of losing 6 and 5,” Palmiscno said jokingly.
+“I mean it would be better if I could say that I beat her instead of losing 6 and 5,” Palmiscno joked.

 Rick Grand, head golf professional at BTCC, said despite her young age, it was clear that Olson had a bright future in the game.